 Our all natural probiotic is a combination of enzymes, specifically chosen strains of nutrient eating bacteria, and essential trace minerals to support microbial growth and vitality.
 Our product is currently being used throughout the United States in small lakes and ponds.

-The relationship between streams and lakes is similar to hearts and veins; one feeds into the other in order to survive.
+The relationship between inlets and lakes is similar to hearts and veins; one feeds into the other in order to survive.
 When a heart begins to fail, doctors work on the veins.
-When a lake begins to fail, we work on the streams and we'll go where needed.
+When a lake begins to fail, we work on the rivers and streams.

 Rivers and streams are uniquely different in so many ways.
 The diversity in parameters dictate the design and engineering of each Instream Wetland System (IWS) we manufacture.